Average and Quantile Effects in Nonseparable Panel Models: Estimation and Inference

-As before, we project $\Pi$ onto the model space in order to address the problem of infeasibility of constraints defining the parameters of interest under misspecification or sampling error.
-Under misspecification, we interpret our inference as targeting the parameters of interest in the best approximating model.
+In both cases we project $P$ onto the model space in order to address the problem of infeasibility of constraints defining the parameters of interest under misspecification or sampling error.
+Under misspecification, we interpret our inference as targeting the parameters of interest in a best approximating model; see the Supplementary Material on the modified projection method for further details.
+Under correct specification, our inference targets the parameters of interest in the true model.

-In order to perform inference on the true value $\theta^* = \theta^*( \mathcal{P})$ of the parameter, we use the statistic
+In order to perform inference on the true value $\theta ^{\ast }=\theta ^{\ast }(\mathcal{P})$ of the parameter, we use the statistic

-where $\hat \theta = \theta^*(P)$.
-Let $G_n(s,\Pi)$ denote the distribution function of $S_n(\Pi) = \hat \theta - \theta^*(\Pi)$, when the data follow the DGP $\Pi$.
-The goal is to estimate the distribution of the statistic $S_n $ under the true DGP $\Pi = \mathcal{P}$, that is, to estimate $G_n(s, \mathcal{P})$.
+where $\hat{\theta}=\theta ^{\ast }(\hat{P})$.
+Let $G_{n}(s,P)$ denote the distribution function of $S_{n}(P)=\hat{\theta}-\theta ^{\ast }(P)$, when the data follow the DGP $P$.
+The goal is to estimate the distribution of the statistic $S_{n}$ under the true DGP $P=\mathcal{P}$, that is, to estimate $ G_{n}(s,\mathcal{P})$.

-The method proceeds by constructing a confidence region $CR_{1 - \gamma}( \mathcal{P})$ that contains the true DGP $\mathcal{P}$ with probability $ 1-\gamma$, close to one.
-For efficiency purposes, we also want the confidence region to be an efficient estimator of $\mathcal{P}$, in the sense that as $n \rightarrow \infty$, $d_H(CR_{1 - \gamma}(\mathcal{P}), \mathcal{P}) = O_p(n^{1/2}),$where $d_H$ is the Hausdorff distance between sets.
+The method proceeds by constructing a confidence region $CR_{1-\gamma }( \mathcal{P})$ that contains the true DGP $\mathcal{P}$ with probability $ 1-\gamma $, close to one.
+For efficiency purposes, we also want the confidence region to be an efficient estimator of $\mathcal{P}$, in the sense that as $n\rightarrow \infty $, $d_{H}(CR_{1-\gamma }(\mathcal{P}), \mathcal{P})=O_{p}(n^{-1/2}),$ where $d_{H}$ is the Hausdorff distance between sets.
 Specifically, in our case we use

-where $c_{1-\gamma}(\chi ^{2} _{ K(J-1)})$ is the $(1-\gamma)$-quantile of the $\chi ^{2} _{ K(J-1)}$ distribution and $W$ is the goodness-of-fit statistic:
+where $c_{1-\gamma }(\chi _{K(J-1)}^{2})$ is the $(1-\gamma )$-quantile of the $\chi _{K(J-1)}^{2}$ distribution and $W$ is the goodness-of-fit statistic: